Cherreads

 Bzzzz.

-The energy slapped her into a wall.
-The sound knocked out her hearing for a heartbeat, leaving a ringing hum.
-Luckily this was only the tail of the shock.
-She coughed, half buried under rubble.
+The energy slapped her into a wall, the force of the air hitting her like a physical hand.
+The sound knocked out her hearing for a heartbeat, leaving a ringing hum that filled the silence.
+Luckily this is only the tail of the shock.
+She coughed, half buried under rubble, the dust coating her tongue.

 Her body felt different.
 Stronger, tougher.
-It hurt like hell and she would bruise, but there was no internal damage and no broken skin.
+It hurt like hell and she would bruise, but there's no internal damage and no broken skin.
 Good.
 The breakthrough in the Rubik's Cube Space had lifted her physique a tier as well.

 Footsteps.
-Jing Shu pressed into the darkness of the wall, hidden beneath the debris.
+Jing Shu pressed into the darkness of the wall, hidden beneath the debris and twisted rebar.
 A woman in tight black clothes with a ponytail stepped into view.

-The woman swept a flashlight across the wreckage, saw only rubble, then turned back and spoke aloud, "Plan B failed.
+The woman swept a flashlight across the wreckage, saw only rubble, then turned back and spoke aloud into her mic, "Plan B failed.
 Cause: four segments of explosive missing.
 Suspect exposure.
 Explosives stolen.
 Requesting orders."

-A faint voice crackled from her mic.
+A faint voice crackled from her mic, sounding tinny and sharp.
 "Execute Plan C. Force-detonate the central charges."

-The woman's face did not change, yet tears slipped from her eyes.
+The woman's face didn't change, her features frozen in a grim mask, yet tears slipped from her eyes and tracked through the dust on her cheeks.
 Her voice stayed mechanical, like a puppet.
 "Received, my boss."

 Jing Shu frowned.
 "What was this?
 Force-detonate the central charges?"
 That sounded nasty.
-She released two snakes to shadow the woman up ahead, then shook the dust from her shoulders and trailed far behind.
+She released two snakes to shadow the woman up ahead, the reptiles slithering silently over the stone, then she shook the dust from her shoulders and trailed far behind.

 Since the upgrade, the Rubik's Cube Space had become truly powerful.
-The snakes were her eyes and scouts.
+The snakes are her eyes and scouts.
 She could control them at range without fear of discovery.

-She followed the ponytail through the blasted tunnel for three minutes to a hall that looked like a conference room.
+She followed the ponytail through the blasted tunnel for three minutes to a hall that looked like a conference room, the luxury of the heavy furniture out of place in the gloom.
 Behind a wall of mirrors was a hidden compartment.
 The sight chilled her.
-Qian Duoduo's estate was so vast that losing a dozen square meters would go unnoticed.
-A four to five hundred–meter conference hall, and the mirror wall moved forward two meters.
+Qian Duoduo's estate is so vast that losing a dozen square meters would go unnoticed.
+A four to five hundred-meter conference hall, and the mirror wall moved forward two meters.
 Who would detect that?

-The compartment held a bank of monitors covering key points.
-Jing Shu was not worried about being seen.
+The compartment held a bank of monitors covering key points, their screens glowing with static and flickering images.
+Jing Shu wasn't worried about being seen.
 In those sewer-black tunnels, even infrared would struggle to catch her.

-The real problem was the entire room stacked with explosives.
+The real problem is the entire room stacked with explosives.
 What sat here matched everything she had collected all day.
-If this lot went off, no matter how big Qian Duoduo's house was, everyone would be launched into the sky.
-The outside was still booming.
-The bombardment clearly was not over.
+If this lot went off, no matter how big Qian Duoduo's house is, everyone would be launched into the sky.
+The outside is still booming.
+The bombardment clearly wasn't over.

 "Arrived at central control.
 Requesting instructions."

-The voice on the mic was icy.
+The voice on the mic is icy.
 "Fire the detonators."

 "Yes, my boss."

 Jing Shu sprinted, furious with herself for not sticking closer.
-This woman was going to die.
-She had not expected a person to obey to this extent.
-Told to kill herself, and she did not even flinch?
+This woman is going to die.
+She hadn't expected a person to obey to this extent.
+Told to kill herself, and she didn't even flinch?
 No, she had cried earlier.
 Useless.
 Tears without resistance.

-Jing Shu cursed under her breath.
-Whether her spatial ability was exposed no longer mattered.
-If she was one second late, she would be skyward with the rest.
+She cursed under her breath.
+Whether her spatial ability is exposed no longer mattered.
+If she is one second late, she would be skyward with the rest.

 More Chapters